dcunited001/dcunited001.github.io/_drafts/pop-locking-and-a-neuro-computational-model-for-the-mind.md

 * how negatively-intended cognitive behavior therapy unnecessarily: burdens our society and benefits liberals who are using it for harassment and mind control.

+### Misc

+- fighting style in martial arts, as it relates to the minimization of energy.
+  - when and how does the aesthetic of the minimization of energy present itself in a fighting style?